A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: Numerical Results

 The boundary conditions are given by

 where $\xi$ is the random variable and $\xi \in [-0.5, 0.5]$.

-We take the same initial probability distributions of the parameter $\kappa$ as in Example 1 and compute the numerical results until the final time $T=5$ on a uniform mesh with $N_x=100$, $N_\kappa=800$, and $N_\xi=100$.
+We take the same initial probability distributions of the parameter $\kappa$ as in Example 1 and compute the numerical results on a uniform mesh with $N_x=100$, $N_\kappa=800$, and $N_\xi=100$.
 The obtained numerical results are presented in Figure \ref{fig14}.
 Here, the values of the probability distributions are updated based on the corresponding discrete energy

-As one can see, the stability region of the boundary control parameter is $(-1,1)$, which is consistent with the one proved in \cite[Theorem 4.1]{CHK_Stability}, which once again demonstrates the validity and robustness of the proposed method.
+As one can see, the stability region of the boundary control parameter is approximately $(-1,1)$, which is consistent with the one proved in \cite[Theorem 4.1]{CHK_Stability}, which once again demonstrates the validity and robustness of the proposed method.

 \begin{rmk} In this example, the numerical solutions of the system \eref{3.1a}, \eref{3.10}--\eref{3.10a} are also computed by the first-order LLF scheme; see Appendix \ref{appa}. \end{rmk}